ArchwayTrust/.github/profile/README.md

 # Archway Learning Trust

-Welcome to the official GitHub organization of **Archway Learning Trust**.
+Welcome to the official GitHub organisation of **Archway Learning Trust**.

 ## About Us